AndBobsYourUncle/neural_security_system/README.md

 Options:

     -h                        Print a usage message.
     -i "<path>"             Required.
-Path to a video file (specify "cam0" to work with camera).
+Path to a video file (specify "cam" to work with camera).
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"  Optional.
 Required for CPU custom layers.Absolute path to a shared library with the layers implementation.
           Or
       -c "<absolute_path>"  Optional.
 Required for GPU custom kernels.Absolute path to the .xml file with the kernels description.
     -d "<device>"           Optional.
 Specify a target device to infer on (CPU, GPU).
 The demo will look for a suitable plugin for the specified device
     -pc                       Optional.
 Enable per-layer performance report.
     -r                        Optional.
 Output inference results raw values showing.
     -t                        Optional.
 Probability threshold for detections.